uschpc/documentation-public/project_filesystem.md

 ## Backups

-There are no backups for either /scratch, /scratch2, or /staging.
+There are no backups for either /scratch or /staging.
 Please keep additional copies of your important data elsewhere to prevent accidental data loss.
 (If your PhD thesis relies on your data, keep at least three copies.)

+## /scratch2: coming soon

+We will be replacing the /staging filesystem with a new, high-performing parallel filesystem called /scratch2.
+Like /scratch, /scratch2 will have much more space than staging, with 1PB of usable space available to users.

+The upgrade to /scratch2 will take place after June 5, at which time the /staging filesystem will be decommissioned. /staging should no longer be used for production runs.

 ## Installing software